kapsner/mlexperiments/README.md

     - to apply learners to new data and predict the outcome (`mlexperiments::predictions()`)
     - to calculate performance measures with these predictions (`mlexperiments::performance()`)
     - and a utility function to select performance metrics from the [`mlr3measures`](https://cran.r-project.org/web/packages/mlr3measures/index.html) R package
 * the [`mllrnrs`](https://github.com/kapsner/mllrnrs) R package, which enhances `mlexperiments` with some learner wrappers for algorithms I commonly use.
 They were separated into their own package in order to reduce overall maintenance load and to avoid having lots of dependencies in the [`mlexperiments`](https://github.com/kapsner/mlexperiments) R package.
-Implemented learners are
+Implemented learners are:
+  + LearnerGlmnet
+  + LearnerXgboost
+  + LearnerLightgbm
+  + LearnerRanger
+* the [`mlsurvlrnrs`](https://github.com/kapsner/mlsurvlrnrs) R package, which enhances `mlexperiments` with some learner wrappers for survival analysis.
+Implemented learners are:
   + LearnerSurvCoxPHCox
   + LearnerSurvGlmnetCox
   + LearnerSurvRangerCox